kinvolk/coding-game-service/docs/overview.md

 trigger a new message by another actor.

 The main consumer of the chat messages is the "coding-chatbox" application.
-The game service is designed primarly with this usecase in mind.
+The game service is designed primarily with this use case in mind.
 As such, chat responses are not responses to D-Bus method calls in the usual sense, but instead sent as new messages to com.endlessm.Coding.Chatbox.